-Pariksha Pe Charcha: Parents should not impose their dream on children, says PM Modi
+'PUBG-Wala Hai Kya': How PM Modi won over students at ‘Pariksha pe Charcha’

-New Delhi, Jan 29: Just a week before the board examinations, Prime Minister Narendra Modi interacted with around 2,000 students at New Delhi's Talkatora Stadium on Tuesday.
+New Delhi, Jan 29: "PUBG-Wala Hai Kya," Prime Minister Narendra Modi's question at the 'Pariksha pe Charcha' event in Delhi brought smile on many faces on Tuesday.

+As a mother complained to the Prime Minister that her son was avoiding studies and addicted to online games, PM Modi replied: "PUBG-wala hai kya? which left the audience in laughter.

-While last year, only students of Delhi-NCR participated in the event, this year, students from all over India as well as Indian students residing abroad, including in Russia, Nigeria, Iran, Nepal, Doha, Kuwait, Saudi Arabia and Singapore, are participating.
+PM Modi interacted with around 2,000 students at New Delhi's Talkatora Stadium.
+While last year, only students of Delhi-NCR participated in the event, this year, students from all over India as well as Indian students residing abroad, including in Russia, Nigeria, Iran, Nepal, Doha, Kuwait, Saudi Arabia and Singapore, took part.

-During the interaction, a teacher at Kendriya Vidyalaya, Kolkata asks PM on what to tell parents who treat exam as the foundation of a life of their children.

-PM Modi asks parents not put pressure of their expectations on children.
-"If you wanted to become a doctor and became a clerk, do not expect your child to fulfil your dreams.
-Listen to your child's calibre, their dreams," PM tells parents.
+While he motivated children to embrace technology, he also motivated them to move beyond PlayStation and go out to play in the field.

+"I will not say exposure to technology is a bad thing for students.
+Technology should lead to the expansion of the mind and as a means to innovate.
+The PlayStation is good but never forget the playing field," he said.

 Also Read | In his first Mann Ki Baat 2019, PM pays homage to Shivakumara Swami, urges people to vote in LS poll